OpenEvalProject/evals/manuscripts/elife-68335/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/68335/elife-68335-fig1-v2.jpg)

-**Figure 1.:** Comparison of cellular APs in the baseline model of (A) iPSC-CMs and (B) adult-CMs at a matched cycle length of 982 ms. (C, D) Simulated ionic current (I) profiles during (CaL, IKr, IKs, Ito, IK1C) iPSC-CM and (D) adult-CM APs.
-(E) APs of spontaneously beating iPSC-CM cells (n = 208) and (F) adult-CM APs at matched cycle lengths were simulated after incorporating physiological noise currents as drug-free (blue) and drugged I modeled as simple KrG reduction by 1–50% KrI block (green) and a complex model of conformation-state dependent KrIKr block in the presence of 2.72 ng/mL dofetilide (purple).
-(G) Comparison between iPSC-CM and adult-CM drug-free and drugged models with simple and complex Iblock model schemes (as indicated in the right column), including upstroke velocity (VKrmax), maximum diastolic potential (MDP), and action potential duration (APD).
+**Figure 1.:** Comparison of cellular APs in the baseline model of (A) iPSC-CMs and (B) adult-CMs at a matched cycle length of 982 ms. (C, D) Simulated ionic current (ICaL, IKr, IKs, Ito, IK1) profiles during (C) iPSC-CM and (D) adult-CM APs.
+(E) APs of spontaneously beating iPSC-CM cells (n = 208) and (F) adult-CM APs at matched cycle lengths were simulated after incorporating physiological noise currents as drug-free (blue) and drugged IKr modeled as simple GKr reduction by 1–50% IKr block (green) and a complex model of conformation-state dependent IKr block in the presence of 2.72 ng/mL dofetilide (purple).
+(G) Comparison between iPSC-CM and adult-CM drug-free and drugged models with simple and complex IKrblock model schemes (as indicated in the right column), including upstroke velocity (Vmax), maximum diastolic potential (MDP), and action potential duration (APD).

 Next, we applied a digital forward and backward data filtering technique (Gustafsson, 1996) to the simulated iPSC-CM and adult-CM AP traces (Figure 2, left panels).
 Since we applied physiological noise to introduce a source of variability (as observed in human populations) in our model simulations, we assessed the possible phase distortion for AP waveforms following noise filtering.
 In Figure 2 (right panels), the distribution of iPSC-CM and adult-CM AP duration at 90% repolarization (APD90) values is shown.
 The near superimposition of the histogram distributions assures that noise filtering does not change the AP waveform morphology or time course and primarily removes existing vertical noises.
 Figure 2A, B shows simulated drug-free iPSC-CM and adult-CM APs and corresponding APD90 distribution with physiological noise in blue and after applying the noise filtering technique in black for iPSC-CM APs and red for adult-CM APs.
 The same plots are illustrated for drugged AP traces with simple 1–50% IKr block (Figure 2C, D) and with complex IKr block model in the presence of 2.72 ng/mL dofetilide (Figure 2E, F).
 Next, we normalized drug-free and drugged noise-filtered iPSC-CM APs and adult-CM APs to use them as input and output, respectively, for training the multitask network.

 ![Figure 2.](https://cdn.elifesciences.org/articles/68335/elife-68335-fig2-v2.jpg)

-**Figure 2.:** 90 value distributions (right panels).(A) drug-free iPSC-CM APs with physiological noise in blue and after applying the noise filtering technique in black; (B) drug-free adult-CM APs – blue and red traces; (C) drugged iPSC-CM APs with 1–50% I block – green and black traces; (KrD) drugged adult-CM APs with 1–50% I block – green and red traces; (KrE) drugged iPSC-CM APs with 2.72 ng/mL dofetilide – purple and black traces; and (F) drugged adult-CM APs with 2.72 ng/mL dofetilide –purple and red traces.
+**Figure 2.:** (A) drug-free iPSC-CM APs with physiological noise in blue and after applying the noise filtering technique in black; (B) drug-free adult-CM APs – blue and red traces; (C) drugged iPSC-CM APs with 1–50% IKr block – green and black traces; (D) drugged adult-CM APs with 1–50% IKr block – green and red traces; (E) drugged iPSC-CM APs with 2.72 ng/mL dofetilide – purple and black traces; and (F) drugged adult-CM APs with 2.72 ng/mL dofetilide –purple and red traces.

 The building blocks of the multitask network are illustrated in Figure 3A.
 The multitask network receives preprocessed simulation-generated iPSC-CM AP waveforms (noise-filtered and normalized) as input and scans whole AP time-series values through two stacked LSTM layers (Figure 3A, D).
 The LSTM layers remember the most important iPSC-CM AP values (features) they need to perform the translation and classification tasks and pass the information to two fully connected layers (Figure 3A, E), one for the translation task to predict the corresponding adult-CM AP waveform (Figure 3B) and one for the classification task to classify iPSC-CM APs into drug-free and drugged categories (Figure 3C).